tshepang/blog-movies/content/movies/Seven Psychopaths (2012).rst

 It is a very well-made dark comedy with some wonderful performances.
 My favorites are `Tom Waits`_ and the Vietnamese psychopath.
-The latter also happens to be lucky enough to be one talk who gets to experience some moments with that one special hooker.
+The latter also happens to be the lucky guy who gets to experience some moments with that one special hooker.
 I also loved the old lady in hospital, who also happens to be gorgeous.
 Sam Rockwell, Christopher Walken, and Woody Harrelson are impressive, but this is